DUAL LANGUAGE: ANSWERS TO FREQUENTLY ASKED QUESTIONS

 How will a 50/50 program operate?

-The inaugural Dual Language 2019–20 classes will continue in 2020–2021 at Country Meadows as Dual Language first graders.
+The inaugural Dual Language 2019–20 classes will continue in 2021–22 at Country Meadows as Dual Language second graders.

 At the kindergarten level, each dual language student would participate in approximately 90 minutes of academic instruction in English and 90 minutes of academic instruction in Spanish.
 We have created a model or SAMPLE SCHEDULE that will detail what will be taught in English and Spanish.
 The intervention block–Playful Learning, which is also experienced at the kindergarten level–is designated to be hosted in either language, so the team of teachers would be expected to identify the interventions or extensions that Dual Language students might need in either language and flexibly mix those students between the two classes to meet each student’s academic growth needs.